Originally published on Jun 21, 2018, last updated August 15, 2022

 Save money on purchasing SR-22 coverage:

 When filing for an SR-22, you may need to switch car insurance providers if your provider doesn’t cover high-risk drivers.
 While researching new insurance companies, make sure you get quotes so you’re not surprised by a high premium.
+Be prepared to pay a premium for coverage.

 Alcohol treatment & substance abuse evaluations